 Taking the next step

-If this sounds like you and you’re interested in exploring the possibility of hiring me as your coach, I invite you to schedule a sample coaching session.
-It’s one hour of all support, no strings.
+If this sounds like you and you’re interested in exploring the possibility of hiring me as your coach, I invite you to apply for a Breakthrough Strategy Session.
+This free one-hour phone consultation is a $500 value.

-On the call, we’ll talk about where you are, where you’d like to be, and what might be standing in between those two places.
+On the call, my goal is to get clear on the #1 thing that is holding you back, and to discuss how you can break through.
 Because coaching is an intimate experience, we’ll also get a chance to see if we’re a good fit, and I’ll be able to assess if what you’re going through is something I feel confident that I can help you with.

 At the end of the call, we’ll either say thanks and go our separate ways, or I’ll refer you to someone I think is perfectly suited to help with your particular challenge, or we’ll decide to start working together.
-All outcomes are great—my sole intention is to help as much as I can.
+All outcomes are perfect.

 —Ila Handy, San Antonio, Texas